The definition of constipation is when you have any of the below signs:

 Constipation is a common condition.
 At any time, one in seven adults is constipated, with women twice as likely to be affected as men.
 It’s also estimated that one in three children suffers from constipation, often linked to toilet training.
-Irritable bowel syndrome can also cause constipation, and you can experience abdominal pain or anal pain.
+Irritable bowel syndrome can also cause constipation and you can experience abdominal pain or anal pain.

-You’re more likely to suffer from constipation as you get older.
-It's also common during pregnancy and after having a baby.
+Constipation is also common during pregnancy and after having a baby.

 Very occasionally, severe constipation can be a symptom of a medical condition, including:

 Diabetes and nerve or muscle disorders, such as multiple sclerosis and Parkinson’s disease, can also cause severe constipation.